Updated 2024

 Digestion:

-Take an apricot before meal to aid digestion, as it has an alkaline reaction in the digestive system.
-Eyes/Vision: The high amount of vitamin A (especially when dried) is essential to maintain or improve eyesight.
+Take an apricot before a meal to aid digestion, as it has an alkaline reaction in the digestive system.
+Eyes/Vision: A high amount of vitamin A (especially when dried) is essential to maintain or improve eyesight.
 Insufficiency of this vitamin can cause night blindness and impair sight.
 Fever: Blend some honey and apricots with some mineral water and drink to cool down fevers.

 It quenches the thirst and effectively eliminates the waste products from the body.
-Skin Problem: Juice fresh apricot leaves and apply on scabies, eczema, sun-burn or skin itchiness, for that cool, soothing feeling.
+Skin Problem: Juice fresh apricot leaves and apply on scabies, eczema, sunburn, or skin itchiness, for that cool, soothing feeling.

 Apricot disease

 The apricot is, as a rule, a very healthy tree.
 However, there are a few diseases which affect it to some extent.
-These troubles are practically identical with those of the peach and other stone-fruits.
-The more important diseases and injuries are: Brown Rot, Frost Injury, scab, Coryneum Fruit Spot, rust and Black Spot.
+These troubles are practically identical with those of the peach and other stone fruits.
+The more important diseases and injuries are Brown Rot, Frost Injury, scab, Coryneum Fruit Spot, rust, and Black Spot.
 During recent years most attention has been given to the last three.
-Doubtless Brown Rot is the best – known disease of the apricot.
+Doubtless, Brown Rot is the best-known disease of the apricot.